GaloRomero/GaloRomero/README.md

 Continue the task of implementing a Spatial Data Infrastructure [PEPAdb](https://pepadb.us.es) to provide archaeological information, among other tasks:

-Implementation of PostgreSQL relational databases.
+Implementation of PostgreSQL relational databases. <br>
-Construction of cartographic viewers using Leaflet.
+Construction of cartographic viewers using Leaflet. <br>
-Generation of RDF metadata.
+Generation of RDF metadata. <br>
-Publication of online databases (Bootstrap Table, HTML5 and CSS3).
+Publication of online databases (Bootstrap Table, HTML5 and CSS3). <br>
-Statistical and spatial analysis using the R programming language.
+Statistical and spatial analysis using the R programming language. <br>
-Data management using Pandas (Python).
+Data management using Pandas (Python). <br>
-Teaching Computer Applications in Archaeology and Statistics (Archaeology degree, University of Seville).
+Teaching Computer Applications in Archaeology and Statistics (Archaeology degree, University of Seville). <br>

 - [**European Commission**](https://commission.europa.eu/index_es) - (2020-2021)